 Camillia Lee, USC Viterbi Assistant Dean For Graduate & Professional Programs, at [email protected]

-Applications will be reviewed by both the Price School of Public Policy and the Viterbi School of Engineering.
-Start your application »
+Students must be admitted by both the Price School of Public Policy and the Viterbi School of Engineering; only one application is required.

 A minimum of 36 units is required for the MS in Public Policy Data Science, and you must maintain a cumulative GPA of at least 3.00 for graduation.

 “Data analysis is an important part of the policy making process, but it’s also critical to understand how your analysis fits into the larger narrative.
 In earning the MS in Data Science from USC, students are sharpening their analytical skills while learning how to leverage their tools to shape the conversation surrounding public policy.”David Horn, MPP ’16

 Student Affairs Analyst, University of Southern California

 “Data and data science are revolutionizing policy. and policy making.
 The dissemination of information which was once difficult to obtain in transforming how citizens, organizations, and nations make critical decisions.
 The nexus of policy and information stands as a new frontier.
 Governments find the combination of low-cost computing power and vast numbers of wide ranging applications of data analytics encourage new and powerful insights to be generated.Brandon F. De Bruhl, MPP ’15

 The USC Price program offers the perfect balance of management science, policy analysis, and data science to empower students to become future leaders in the government, non-profit, and non-governmental sectors.
 I faced the challenging task of finding a graduate program that conjoined robust policy analysis and data science among the many schools which offer a joint master’s program in data science and public policy.
 Faced with this choice today, the USC Price Master of Science in Public Policy Data Science would be at the top of any list.”